algorembrant/WorldwideNationalDebt-Ranking/README.md

 # Countries with the Highest National Debt

 This project fetches the latest data on national debt from the *World Population Review* website and visualizes it using interactive Plotly bar charts.
 It shows the total debt, debt as a percentage of GDP, and debt per capita for each country.
 It highlights user-selected countries for comparison, generates narrative analysis, and provides interactive bar charts, tables, and choropleth maps for a comprehensive understanding of debt profiles.

+*(as for suggestion, quickly scan this md file down until the very end.
+To fully grasp what this project is all about)*

 ---
 ## Required Libraries